World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Seems to me Jung projects onto his anima's bird-form an unconsciousness that's still Freudian--a view of the dreaming mind as primitive, animal.
 But she seems quite (not to use a loaded word) lucid.

-She says she can manifest in the only form he'll accept as conscious only at night, when her male counterpart is out of the way--as they say, "dead to the world."
-That is, she's warning Jung that his anima/intuition can only shape messages in a form he'll accept during his sleep, when his scientific rigidity relaxes.
+She says she can manifest in the only form he'll accept as conscious--human--only at night, when her male counterpart is out of the way--as they say, "dead to the world."
+That is, she's warning Jung that his anima/intuition can only shape messages in a form he'll accept during his sleep, when his masculine, scientific rigidity relaxes.
 Quite the opposite of Freud's view that dreams hide their real meanings; here, even in animal form, she speaks clearly.
-It's the day persona that restricts her--makes her, most of the time, present herself in a form he dismisses.
+It's the day persona that restricts her--makes her, most of the time, present herself in a form he dismisses as animal.

 He revised his opinion over time; but he had a long way to go.
 This was, I think, his first suspicion that the 'unconscious' might be less blind, less 'un-', than Freud thought.